markmead/blog/posts/laravel-livewire-recaptcha-v2.md

 }
 ```

-Notice the use of the `InteractsWithRecaptcha` trait, this isn't required but if
+We're using a custom trait called `InteractsWithRecaptcha`.

-you're working with multiple Google reCaptcha components then it's recommended.
+It's not required but if you're working with multiple Google reCaptcha components then it's recommended.

 Here's what that looks like.

 ```php